No-Country/C9-30-m-JavaReact/Backend/README_CODE_STANDARDS.md

 - Usage of DTOs is a must.
 Can have DTOs for request and response.
 - Package names are in singular.
 - The names of attributes/fields from Java classes must be written using camel case.
 Example: firstName.
 - The name of columns in the entities must be written using underscore and uppercase.
 Example: FIRST_NAME.
 The name of the tables is always in plural, but the entity name should be in singular.
-- Exceptions should be handled by an implementation of ControllerAdvice.
 - If you add a new endpoint, make sure to set the role access for it in the SecurityConfig class.

 ### GIT STANDARDS